 Graduate Student Assistantships

 Assistantships for graduate students may be available in the areas of teaching, academic coaching, social coaching, or clinic/program operations.
-Assistantships are typically available for 5-15 hours per week and may be renewable each semester.
-Compensation ranges from $1,200 to $3,600 per semester and is awarded as tuition remission.
-Students interested in obtaining an assistantship must complete a Graduate Assistantship Application.
-Applications can be obtained from the Graduate Admissions Office (firstname.lastname@example.org).
-Applications can also be obtained from and submitted to the individual programs.
+Assistantships are typically available for 10 hours per week and may be renewable each semester.
+Compensation for a 10 hour/week schedule is $2400 per semester and is awarded as tuition remission.
+Students interested in obtaining an assistantship must complete a Graduate Assistantship Application for the academic program in which they are enrolling.

 The Clements Grant is awarded to select Becker College graduate students for academic merit.
 The award was established in honor of Nancy Clements, MA, CCC-SLP, founder of the Social Thinking® Boston clinic.
 Beginning with the undergraduate Social Thinking® course she taught in 2013, Nancy’s insights and contributions have been instrumental in the development of the specialty tracks within the Becker College Master of Arts in Mental Health Counseling program, as well as the clinical practicum and internship opportunities for Becker students.
 The eligibility requirements for the Clements Grant are listed below, as well as the renewal criteria for the following Financial Aid Year.
 Eligibility and Renewal Requirements:

 - Students must be enrolled in the recommended course load for each term (fall and spring) in the MA in Mental Health Counseling Program.
 Approved transfer credits may be used to replace recommended course load credits.